couchrest/couchrest_model/README.md

 CouchRest Model is only properly tested on CouchDB version 1.0 or newer.

+### Upgrading from an earlier version?

+*Pre 1.2:* As of June 2012, couchrest model no longer supports the `view_by` and `view` calls from the model.
+Views are no only accessed via a design document.
+If you have older code and wish to upgrade, please ensure you move to the new syntax for using views.

-*WARNING:* As of April 2011 and the release of version 1.1.0, the default model type key is 'type' instead of 'couchrest-type'.
+*Pre 1.1:* As of April 2011 and the release of version 1.1.0, the default model type key is 'type' instead of 'couchrest-type'.
 Simply updating your project will not work unless you migrate your data or set the configuration option in your initializers:

     CouchRest::Model::Base.configure do |config|
       config.model_type_key = 'couchrest-type'